majoseph77/Super-Freaking-Awesome-WDI-LA-Summer-Class-Notes/work/w01/d01/instructor/what_is_wdi.md

 #### Lesson Objectives

+- Define "growth mindset."
-- Explain what is meant by *owning* your learning experience (active learning as opposed to passive learning).
+- Explain what is meant by *owning* your learning experience (active learning as opposed to passive learning), and explain what resources or actions you plan to use to do that.
-- Explain the difference between taking notes and receiving notes, and why each is important.
+- Explain the difference between taking notes and receiving notes, and how each can be constructive or destructive.
 - Explain the purpose of lesson objectives in this classroom.
-- List the types of resources that students in this class should either generate or gather, and why.

 #### "Owning" Your Learning Experience